-Friends actor Matthew Perry dies at 54: US media
+Friends actor Matthew Perry dies at 54

 Perry was found dead on Saturday afternoon in a hot tub at his Los Angeles home, the LA Times reported, citing law enforcement sources.

-Perry became one of the world’s most recognised actors for his role as the sarcastic Bing in NBC’s Friends, which ran for 10 seasons from 1994 to 2004.
+Perry became one of the world’s most recognised actors for his role as the sarcastic, wisecracking Bing in NBC’s Friends, which ran for 10 seasons from 1994 to 2004.

+Warner Bros TV, which produced Friends, said in a statement: “We are devastated by the passing of our dear friend Matthew Perry.

+“The impact of his comedic genius was felt around the world, and his legacy will live on in the hearts of so many.